-- NUMA-Aware Introduced with Torque version 6.0, this configuration supports multi-req jobs and jobs that span hosts.
-Moab version 9.0 and later is also required. - NUMA-Suppport Introduced with Torque version 3.0, this configuration supports only a single instance for pbs\mom that as treated as if there where were multiple nodes running in the cluster.
+- NUMA-Aware Introduced with Torque version 6.0, this configuration supports multi-reg jobs and jobs that span hosts.
+Moab version 9.0 and later is also required. - NUMA-Support Introduced with Torque version 3.0, this configuration supports only a single instance for pbs_mom that as treated as if there where were multiple nodes running in the cluster.
 This configuration is only for large-scale SLES systems using SGI Altix and UV hardware.